 Tropes specifically applying to the characters based on their appearances in Star Wars Legends can be found here.

-The clone troopers were an army of identical, genetically modified clones created by the cloners of Kamino to serve in the Grand Army of the Republic during the eponymous Clone Wars.
-They fought under Jedi command to defend Republic sovereignty against the Separatists.
-However, the clone troopers were forced to carry out Palpatine's command to execute Order 66 without question and destroy the Jedi Order as a result of being brainwashed by control chips that were implanted into their brains by the Kaminoans.
+The clone troopers were an army of identical, genetically modified clones of Mandalorian bounty hunter Jango Fett created by the cloners of Kamino to serve in the Grand Army of the Republic during the eponymous Clone Wars.
+They fought under Jedi command to defend Republic sovereignty against the Confederacy of Independent Systems, also known as the Separatist Union.

 - Ambiguously Brown: As a result of Jango Fett being their genetic template, all of the clones have medium dark skin tones, dark eyes, and black hair.